 12.4 Future Trend of In-Dash GPS Navigator in a Car

 Google is developing Android-Auto and Apple is developing Apple CarPlay to let a smartphone to use a car’s center screen for GPS navigation.
 The user plugs in a smartphone with a USB cord and the smartphone powers up on a car’s center screen.
 Roughly two dozen car brands have signed on to offer such GPS navigation feature on new cars soon.
 Obviously, such feature in future cars will have all the advantages of Free GPS navigator on Google Maps as described above.
 It allows for Google’s or Apple’s operating system to essentially take over the center screen and certain control buttons within the car.
 The consumers expect to have such coordination between their smartphone and their vehicle.

-13. Pedestrian Mode of Navigation for Hiking
+13. Pedestrian Mode of GPS Navigation for Hikers

-Furthermore, in a large shopping mall with hundreds of stores or in a large office complex with hundred of companies, the traditional stand alone GPS navigator guides you only to the large mall or the large office complex.
+Furthermore, in a large shopping mall with hundreds of stores or in a large office complex with hundred of business companies, the traditional stand alone GPS navigator guides you only to the large mall or the large office complex.
 Then it is up to you to find out where is the store of interest to you in that large mall or where is the particular company in that large office complex.